 But their responsibilities go way beyond those of the cameramen!

 The job of a videographer is usually to work with event videography.
-When they’re covering events such as weddings, parties, interviews, corporate videos, and commercials, they’re also responsible for video editing, sound, and so on.
-Therefore, they work on a smaller pr
+When covering events such as weddings, parties, interviews, corporate videos, and commercials, they’re also responsible for video editing, sound, etc. Therefore, they work on a smaller pr

 The question now arises: why do some videographers label themselves as cinematographers?

 Some videographers market their services as cinematographers because most of them are freelancers.
 This means they must put their profiles out there to get more clients.

 With the digital camera changing the film industry, many videographers have used this opportunity to revolutionize the hierarchy.

 Many people might consider videographers less qualified than cinematographers (which isn’t true).
 If videographers label themselves as cinematographers, they might find a way of getting more gigs.